SGDInstitute/apollo/content/collections/pages/mblgtacc/about.md

             marks:
               -
                 type: bold
-            text: 'To date, MBLGTACC is America''s largest and oldest continuously-held conference for queer and trans+ college students.'
+            text: "To date, MBLGTACC is America's largest and oldest continuously-held conference for queer and trans+ college students."
       -
         type: paragraph
     type: content